SAP/openui5-docs/docs/Whitespaces_Concept_37deb0b.md

 ## Whitespaces Concept

-Whitespace characters represent the empty space between all the characters, you can actually see.
+Whitespace characters represent the empty space between all the characters that you can see on the screen.

 Whitespaces are not native to HTML.
-Their handling is delegated to the CSS, as they are considered to have a formatting value.
+Their handling is delegated to the CSS because they are considered to have a formatting value.
 The reasoning and browser handling are described in detail here: [White Space and Wrapping](https://www.w3.org/TR/css-text-3/#white-space-property).

-However, there might be cases when a whitespace can be meaningful for the HTML document.
-There are several options to handle such cases, but neither of them is perfect and could fit all scenarios:
+However, there might be cases when whitespaces can be meaningful for the HTML document.
+There are several options for handling such cases:

 <table>